Iolcus: Mythology

 According to ancient Greek mythology, Aeson was the rightful king of Iolcus, but his half-brother Pelias usurped the throne.
 It was Pelias who sent Aeson's son Jason and his Argonauts to look for the Golden Fleece.
 The ship Argo set sail from Iolcus with a crew of fifty demigods and princes under Jason's leadership.
-Their mission was to reach Colchis in Aea at the eastern seaboard of the Black Sea, and to reclaim and bring back the Golden Fleece.
+Their mission was to reach Colchis in Aea at the eastern seaboard of the Black Sea and to reclaim and bring back the Golden Fleece.

-Along with the Golden Fleece, Jason brought a wife, the sorceress Medea—king Aeetes' daughter, granddaughter of Helios, niece of Circe, princess of Aea, and later queen of Iolcus, Corinth and Aea, and also murderer of her brother Absyrtus, and her two sons from Jason.
+Along with the Golden Fleece, Jason brought a wife, the sorceress Medea—king Aeetes's daughter, granddaughter of Helios, niece of Circe, princess of Aea, and later queen of Iolcus, Corinth and Aea, and also murderer of her brother Absyrtus, and her two sons from Jason.
 She is a tragic figure whose trials and tribulations were artfully dramatized in the much-staged play by Euripides, Medea.